JackDougherty/jack-site/_pages/dataviz/index.md

 ### Mon 20 Dec
 - Final presentations with guest experts to be assigned during 9am-12pm exam slot, or individual students may voluntarily agree to earlier time slots.

+### Community Engagement Options
+- Choose one of these options to learn more about our Hartford community partners and to replace our cancelled class session on Tues 23 Nov.
+Email me a paragraph about what you learned, and include a selfie photo to prove you participated, before the last day of class.
+Failure to fulfill this requirement will result in a 1-point deduction from your class participation score.
+  - Sun Oct 24 2-4pm CLJ GHIAA Assembly on Zoom.
+Register in advance at <https://cljct.org>.
+  - Sat Oct 23 7am-3pm Trinity Habitat chapter build day.
+Limit 5 volunteers.
+You **must request permission to participate ahead of time** by contacting Trinity Co-Presidents Brooke Samaratunga or Archana Adhikari, or Trinity Director of Community Service Joseph Barber.
+  - Sat Nov 13 Trinity Habitat chapter build day.
+Limit 5 volunteers--see above to participate.
+  - Sat Dec 11 Trinity Habitat chapter build day.
+Limit 12 volunteers--see above to participate.
+  - Dataviz training sessions with Hartford partners on Zoom, days/times TBA by instructor.